 In comparison to other falcons in the United States, American Kestrels exhibit stark sexual dimorphism in coloration, with the male sporting bright, colorful plumage.
 Males have slate-blue over the top of their wings, with stark black primaries and secondaries spotted with white.
 The males’ backs are a rufous orange with black barring, and their tail is the same color with one large black band towards the end of the tail, lined with a few strips of white at the edges.
 The males also have a cleaner, whiter look to their sides, breast, and flanks – their belly is mostly white with black spots, and often a tinge of orange on their breast.

-The females are more camouflaged in their appearance, sporting plumage with less stark contrast than the male.
+The female is more camouflaged in their appearance, sporting plumage with less stark contrast than the male.
 Female kestrels are a rufous-brown color overall and heavily-barred with dark brown across their back and tail.
 The females’ breast and flanks are streaked with brown over a cream base, and appear to be reddish and brownish throughout when viewed from a distance.

 Both sexes have two stark black malar stripes on their cheeks, and a blue crown tinged with rufous at the very top.
 American Kestrels also have two spots on the back of their heads, acting as “false eyes” which may fool potential predators into thinking the kestrel will never be caught unwary from behind.